streamsets/control-agent-quickstart/README.md

 ## Known Issues
 - As of 10/7/2019
   - The EKS start script is not functioning due to recent changes by AWS
-  - Firewall Management Frameworks is not working for AKS clusters due to change by AKS because is no longer including the External IP in the node's description.

 ## Deployment Modes